gardener/external-dns-management/README.md

       --dnsentry-source.target-name-prefix string                     name prefix in target namespace for cross cluster generation of controller dnsentry-source
       --dnsentry-source.target-namespace string                       target namespace for cross cluster generation of controller dnsentry-source
       --dnsentry-source.target-owner-id string                        owner id to use for generated DNS entries of controller dnsentry-source
+      --dnsentry-source.target-owner-object string                    owner object to use for generated DNS entries of controller dnsentry-source
       --dnsentry-source.target-realms string                          realm(s) to use for generated DNS entries of controller dnsentry-source
       --dnsentry-source.target-set-ignore-owners                      mark generated DNS entries to omit owner based access control of controller dnsentry-source
       --dnsentry-source.targets.pool.size int                         Worker pool size for pool targets of controller dnsentry-source